sangwonparkk/dumplingsweeper/README.md

 ## Things to do

 - Center display message
+- Flash red when remaining number of flags is less than 0
 - Change timer to countdown
 - Add functionality to change countdown time
 - Add functionality to change mine count